mlinsenbardt/MusicAlbum/README.md

 arrangement as an item in the list.
 Some devices may need to reload the app for this to show up.

+License

+This app is licensed under the GNU General Public License